Vikappa/costantini-meetingscheduler/README.md

 ## Technical requirements

 - Use Java 11+.
 You may want to use lambdas and any new feature useful to make the code more readable and maintainable.
 - Use Maven to build the code and run the tests.
+We do expect to build with a simple `mvn clean package`  and to run teh tests with `mvn test`.
 - We like to see Git atomic commits with proper comments in English.
 A clean git history will be part of the evaluation process.